silviapoletti/Image-colorization-methods-review/README.md

-# Image colorization methods: a Review
+# Image colorization methods: a review

 The colorization of greyscale images is an ill-posed problem that was approached in different ways in literature.